Reyleth/T1A2-Portfolio/README.md

 ## Wireframe

 As linked above, figma was used to design the wireframes of the website.
+This is my first time using figma and I was able to learn alot about the tool over the course of drawing up my wireframe.

 ![Wireframe Overview](./docs/wireframe_overview.png)